mbacarella/pho/README.md

 I use /var/tmp/thumbs so that the thumbnails get thrown away after 30 days by tmpwatch.

-Run ring-server or deploy to Tomcat.
+Run 'lein ring server-headless' or deploy to Tomcat.
 Fin.

+## TODO

+  - It's probably needlessly slow, serving images through the ring server
+  - Make the tomcat deploy actually work.

 ## Prerequisites